CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-19.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="ea9784ef-a103-41e0-859f-f673a96cf886" />

+## Review

+In this task, you:
+- Enabled Microsoft Defender CSPM for the subscription.
+- Activated **Servers** protection under Cloud Workload Protection.
+- Configured Defender plans at both the subscription and Log Analytics workspace levels.
+- Saved and applied the updated security settings for your environment.

+## You have successfully completed the task.
+Click on Next to Continue